edlowther/CV/README.md

 ## Ed Lowther

-A senior data journalist who has been teaching himself coding but now hopes to make it official.
+A senior data journalist with the BBC who is learning to code at the Makers Academy.

 ## Skills